jackrosenberg/jackrosenberg/README.md

-Drank the monad juice 🧃
+Drank the monad juice λ 🧃

 <!--
 **jackrosenberg/jackrosenberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.